 - Chorus: These are the shiny, repeated moments in a song.
 The chorus is usually the most essential part of the song’s melody, and it often fully repeats with the same cadence and melody.
 Choruses include a hook, which just refers to a phrase or melody designed to stick in your head.
 The chorus, supported by the verses, is generally shorter and catchier.

-- Bridge: A bridge just refers to a section that contrasts with the rest of the piece.
+just refers to a section that contrasts with the rest of the piece.
+This could mean a different melodic structure, varied rhythmic pattern, or both.
 Bridges stand out and can help build tension to a final chorus or going back into a verse.

 Some typical song structures include: